mantil-io/docs/commands/mantil_new.md

 # mantil new

-Create a new Mantil project
+Creates a new Mantil project

 Creates a new Mantil project from the source provided with the --from option.
 The source can either be an existing git repository or one of the predefined templates: